-Bangalore has been at the forefront of efforts to promote alternative fuels.
-It initially focused on three-wheelers, which are now obliged to run on Autogas.
 To facilitate switching, the city government offered a subsidy of around 2 000 rupees (around \$35) to three-wheeler owners to help cover the cost of conversion.
 Nearly 75 000 auto rickshaws have already converted to Autogas and about 40 filling stations have been established.
 Kolkata and Chandigarh have also launched initiative to replace polluting vehicles with Autogas and other AFVs.
 All public vehicles more than 15 years old had to be scrapped by end-July 2010.1 Many of the 32 000 auto-rickshaws in Kolkata and its suburbs have so far been converted to Autogas.
 The Union Territory of Chandigarh also allows only Autogas-fuelled three-wheelers to operate on its roads.
-Chennai and Pune have also encouraged the introduction of Autogas; over 10 ooo auto-rickshaws now run on Autogas in Pune.
-In Delhi and National Capital Region (NCR) region, nearly 10 000 gasoline and diesel cars more than 15 years old were banned from April 2016, unless they converted to Autogas or another clean fuel.1
+Chennai and Pune have also encouraged the introduction of Autogas; over 10 000 auto-rickshaws now run on Autogas in Pune.
+In Delhi and National Capital Region (NCR) region, nearly 10 000 gasoline and diesel cars more than 15 years old were banned from April 2016, unless they converted to Autogas or another clean fuel.2